-Escalon Unified School District does not received additional concentration grant add-on funding.
+Escalon Unified School District does not receive additional concentration grant add-on funding.
 This section is not applicable.

-Staff-to-student ratios by type of school and concentration of unduplicated students • Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students N/A N/A Staff-to-student ratio of certificated staff providing direct services to students N/A N/A
+Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students N/A N/A Staff-to-student ratio of certificated staff providing direct services to students N/A N/A